Dishwashers jargon buster

 It's worth knowing that many items are dishwasher safe in the top rack only.
 This is because the top rack cleans more gently, and at a lower water pressure than the bottom rack, so more delicate items will be safer there.
 If an item has this requirement, it should state it on the sticker at the bottom, or on the box it came in.
 If you're not sure, it's better to be safe than sorry and wash it up by hand.

 Which? members have told us that drying is an important feature in their dishwasher, so drying ability is given a star rating and built into the overall score for every dishwasher we test.

 Ease of use

 This is built into the overall test score for each dishwasher.
 It is assessed based on loading and emptying the dishwasher and using its controls.
 We've tested some models that are very hard to load to capacity, and have controls that are confusing.
-If you're on the hunt for a user-friendly model, consider one of our Best Buy dishwashers.
+If you're on the hunt for a user-friendly model, see our list of the best dishwashers.